fnBrit/RotaryActuatorBeltReducer/SingleBeltGT2_Reduce8to1/readme.txt

 Created by Simon Hallam.

 Simple 8 to 1 reduction using a GT2 timing belt.
 Intrinsically close to zero backlash.
-Requires that you print 1 each of the 128T GT2 pulley and the mounting plate, I printed mine in Untimaker Tough PLA.
+Requires that you print 1 each of the 128T GT2 pulley and the motor+motor mounting plate and bearing mount, I printed mine using Ultimaker Tough PLA.

 Additional parts:
   1x NEMA 17 motor